DevEntheus/Zynq-UltraScale-Plus-MPSoC-Arch-Linux/README.md

 ### Preparing the Arch Linux ARM rootfs
 The Arch Linux ARM rootfs is prepared with the following commands:
-* Download the latest Arch Linux ARM rootfs to the home directory:
+* Download the latest Arch Linux ARM to the home directory:
     ```bash
     wget http://os.archlinuxarm.org/os/ArchLinuxARM-aarch64-latest.tar.gz
     ```